amosjerbi/romnix/CODESPACES_GUIDE.md

 GitHub Codespaces provides a complete development environment in the cloud.
 For ROM Downloader Web, this means:

 - ✅ **No local setup required** - Everything runs in your browser
-- ✅ **Full functionality** - Real ROM downloads and device transfers
+- ✅ **Full functionality** - Complete file management and device transfers
 - ✅ **Pre-configured environment** - All dependencies already installed
 - ✅ **Persistent storage** - Your settings and templates are saved
 - ✅ **SSH capabilities** - Direct connection to your handheld devices